 Part of the faulty reasoning that likely goes into the condoms-don’t-make-any-difference argument is an assumption that if someone with an STI has oral sex with his partner, then his partner’s chance of acquiring that STI is as high as it’s going to be.
 The argument falsely assumes that subsequently adding anal sex to the mix does not then increase the risk of transmission.
 People’s reasoning on this matter may go askew for a number of reasons.
 Perhaps they assume that the risk of transmission during oral sex is 100 percent, so therefore it’s not possible to raise the risk any further.
 But no STI has such a high risk of transmission.

-The reality is that the more you expose each of the three major sites of potential infection—the oral region or throat, the genital area or urethra, or the anus or rectum—are exposed to an STI, the more you raise your chance of contracting an infection.
+The reality is that the more you expose each of the three major sites of potential infection—the oral region or throat, the genital area or urethra, or the anus or rectum—to an STI, the more you raise your chance of contracting an infection.
 This is known as cumulative, or overall, risk.
 Condoms, by creating a barrier between the penis and the rectum and anus, reduce such exposure and in turn reduce overall risk.

 Another thing to consider is the fact that STIs generally remain in the area where they were acquired.
 For ulcerative infections that affect the skin, such as herpes, syphilis or human papillomavirus (HPV, the virus that causes warts and anal cancer), this means that the STI will remain in the genital area, on or around the anus, or around the mouth.
 (You can also contract syphilis across the buttocks.)
 For bacterial infections, including gonorrhea or chlamydia, the infection will remain in the urethra, rectum or throat.